-Tentative Offer: When a space is tentatively offered in a viable care option (CDC, FCC, etc) parent/guardians are given twenty-four (24) hours to accept or decline the space by logging into their account.
-If the viable care option is declined, you may change your Date Care Needed and
+Receiving an Offer: When a space is tentatively offered in a viable care option (CDC, FCC, etc.) parent/guardians are given 48 hours to Accept or Decline the offer by logging into their account.
+If the viable care option is declined; you may change your Date Care Needed and continue to have an active RFC or Cancel the RFC for that child/specific location.